 Anyways you will have your trip once you are here.
-Supposedly many famous people have come here as part of the hippy trail back in the 1960’s when the counter culture movement was on its peak.
+Supposedly many famous people had come here as part of the hippy trail back in the 1960s when the counter culture movement was on its peak.
 Swami Vivekanand opened up an Ashram in these hills after his travels in the west.
 Read this to know more about the trippy nature of this place!
 And here are some details which can be useful:

 Binsar Road, Kasardevi, Almora -263601